 Another cause for an older cat to lose weight is feline diabetes.
 Feline diabetes is a condition where the body does not produce enough insulin to balance blood sugar or glucose levels.
 The symptoms of diabetes are similar to those in humans…increased thirst and increased urination.

-This condition does also tend to be more common in obese cats.
+This condition also tends to be more common in obese cats.
 Your cat may also seem to be famished all the time as their bodies are not using the food for fuel.
 Without treatment, your cat can experience weight loss and loss of appetite.
-Vomiting, dehydration and depression can also by symptoms of diabetes.
+Vomiting, dehydration, and depression can also be symptoms of diabetes.

 3. Dental Problems